 As a Canadian investor, taking the time to look at your finances and implementing some key strategies can go a long way when it’s time to file your taxes.
 You work hard for your money so it’s important that it’s not all lost to the tax man!

-Let’s look at seven key tax tips.
+Let’s look at seven key tax tips in the article below.

 1. Tax-Loss Selling